At Orion we are committed to ensuring our customers have a reliable power supply and receive good value for money.

 Electricity delivery pricing in New Zealand is developing to better meet customer needs and accommodate a number of new technologies.
 In 2017 we consulted with electricity retailers, consultants, industry groups and technology suppliers on some initial changes that we proposed for April 2018, as well as discussing longer-term options.

-In 2018 we are aiming to progress further and issued a second consultation and discussion paper for changes that we proposed for April 2019:
+In 2018 we issued a second consultation and discussion paper for changes that we proposed for April 2019: